zaksabeast/PokemonRNGGuides/guides/usum/en/sos.md

 ![](https://cdn.discordapp.com/attachments/453736908854394902/471784402154946561/unknown.png)

 3. Within PCalc, you can open the Extended Game View by using `B + Up` while the Game View window is open.
 Press `Down + B` to reset the SOS information within PCalc.
+	- If the SOS Init Seed is all 0's, you must press `Down + B` during the first turn of battle to have the SOS information show correctly.

 4. In the bottom right of the PCalc window you will find the `SOS Init seed`.